cmu-sei/iides/examples/example3.md

 - **`Industry subsector`**:
  Transit and Ground Passenger Transportation (*48.5*) &mdash; This subsector includes industries providing passenger transportation, such as buses and taxis.
 - **`Business`**:
- Waymo operates as a self-driving technology company primarily involved in developing autonomous driving systems.
+ Alpha Innovations operates as a software development company primarily involved in developing proprietary software systems.
 - **`Parent company`**:
- Alphabet Inc.
+ Tech Giant Inc.
 - **`Incident role`**:
  Primary Victim (*V*) &mdash; The organization was the primary victim organization of the insider's actions.